Pakistani officials: Swelling lake could cause more flooding

 According to initial government estimates, the devastation has caused $10 billion in damage but Planning Minister Ahsan Iqbal said Saturday “the scale of devastation is massive and requires an immense humanitarian response for 33 million people.”

-The renewed request for international aid came as Pakistan has received 31 planes load of relief goods from Turkey, China, UAE, France, Uzbekistan and other countries with more planes expected in the coming days.
-The latest cargo flight landed Sunday evening at Lahore airport with tons of relief goods from the government of the United Arab Emirates.
+The renewed request for international aid came as Pakistan has received 35 planeloads of relief goods from Turkey, China, the United Arab Emirates, France, Uzbekistan and other countries.
+More planes are expected in the coming days.
+The latest cargo flight landed Sunday evening at Lahore airport, with tons of relief goods from the UAE.

 Two members of Congress, Sheila Jackson and Tom Suzy, were expected to arrive in Pakistan on Sunday to visit the flood-affected areas and meet officials.